 Study with us

-Our faculty members offer great breadth in research expertise and teaching excellence in areas of biological sciences, including gene regulation and development, microscopy, evolution, environmental physiology, animal behaviour, food web dynamics, invertebrate biology and population ecology.
+Faculty members at the Department of Biological Sciences offer a great breadth of research expertise and teaching excellence in areas of biological sciences, including gene regulation and development, microscopy, evolution, environmental physiology, animal behaviour, food web dynamics, invertebrate biology and population ecology.

 Their research and teaching programs span the globe, from here in Manitoba to the East, West and Arctic Coasts of Canada, to international collaborations in locales like South Africa and Costa Rica.